 Shopping and Eating in Downtown Lakeland

 Right next door to the garden is the Garden Bistro, and just a short walk away is Harry’s Seafood Bar & Grille.
 Downtown Lakeland also offers a fun retail scene where you can score one-of-a-kind gifts.
 Be sure to stop by Scout & Tag.

 Lake Morton Neighborhood

 Lake Mirror’s neighboring lake, Lake Morton, provides additional acreage of fun.

-Red Door Wine Market – A homey wine bar featuring an eclectic, seasonal New American menu, plus craft beer, California wines and live music.
+Red Door Lakeland – A homey wine bar featuring an eclectic, seasonal New American menu, plus craft beer, California wines and live music.
 Indoor and outdoor seating.

 Mister Fish - Family-owned takeout founded in 1968, serving seafood dinners, baskets, and sandwiches.
 Local get their food to-go, and walk down to the Lake Morton’s multiple park-style seating sites around its parameter, so they can enjoy their food AND views.